pbhandar2/CacheLib/fast22/experiment/README.md

 - diskFilePath: path to a large file in the backing storage
 - nvmCachePaths: path to a large file in the NVM

 Download a block trace and its corresponding reuse distance histogram file.

-Sample:

 w93 block trace: https://www.dropbox.com/s/lmd94hhuayota24/w93.csv?dl=0